RelevantResearch/michael-paarlberg/_includes/scholarship.md

 ## Work in progress

 Paarlberg, M. (In progress.)
 "Diaspora Democracy: Migrants, Parties, and Transnational Elections from Latin America to the U.S." Under revise & resubmit with Oxford University Press.

+"The Prior Socialization of Mexican Immigrants and their Political Participation in the United States." with Michael Jones-Correa (under review).

+"Much Ado About Nothing?
+Local Immigration Policy and the MS-13 'Threat." with Loren Collingwood (under review).

+"Why Do Emigrants Vote?
+Evidence from a Transnational Voter Mobilization Experiment." with Elizabeth Iams Wellman.

+"Cross-party Transnational Voting in the Turkish Diaspora." with Gulcan Saglam.